James P. Eisenstein: Research

 Following doctoral research on the hydrodynamic properties of superfluid 3-He, at Bell Labs Eisenstein switched his focus to the experimental properties of two-dimensional electron systems in semiconductor heterostructures.
 At very low temperatures and high magnetic fields, such systems exhibit a host of exotic phenomena, notably the integer and fractional quantum Hall effects.

 The even-denominator fractional quantum Hall state, at filling v=5/2, is believed to possess quasiparticles with non-abelian braiding statistics, a property key to proposed topological quantum computer architectures.
-Eisenstein co-discovered the this state at filling factor 5/2, where the resistance depended on the direction, reminiscent of a liquid crystal.
+Eisenstein co-discovered this state at filling factor 5/2, where the resistance depended on the direction, reminiscent of a liquid crystal.
 This discovery allowed him to study of the correlated motion of excitons in 2D, demonstrating their ability to form Bose–Einstein condensates.
 For these experiments, he shared the 2025 Wolf Prize in Physics with Jainendra K. Jain and Moty Heiblum.

 The stripe and bubble phases reveal that in the quantum regime point-like electrons can organize themselves into configurations which resemble classical liquid crystals comprising complex asymmetric molecules.

 Exciton condensation was originally theorized, in the 1960's, to occur in bulk semimetals in the absence of a magnetic field.
 Surprisingly, the phenomenon was first detected in closely-spaced double layer 2D electron systems at high magnetic field.
 In effect, at low temperature electrons in one layer can bind onto the vacancies between electrons in the other layer.
 The condensed phase has numerous exotic properties.